Frequently asked questions

 How long does it take to get a prescription?

 Licensed providers are online every day from 8AM-8PM ET.
-During working hours they typically review medical consultations in three hours or less (and often much faster).
+During working hours, they typically review medical consultations in three hours or less (and often much faster).
 If you request a consultation after hours, a medical provider will review it right away the following morning.
+A provider may request additional information after you've submitted your initial consultation request.
+If that happens, there may be a brief delay in finalizing your consultation.

-If, after review of your health intake information, a provider decides that a prescription is medically appropriate, it will be sent to the pharmacy you selected.
-Once a prescription is sent to the pharmacy, you can expect an average wait-time of about 15-30 minutes before it’s fulfilled.
-In some cases fulfillment can take up to two hours.
-If you selected an online pharmacy, shipping times are dependent on their fulfillment carriers.
+If a provider reviews your consultations and decides that a prescription is medically appropriate, they will send it to the online or local pharmacy of your choice.
+Once a prescription is sent to the pharmacy, it takes about 15-30 minutes to fill the prescription.
+In some cases, fulfillment can take up to two hours.
+If you selected an online pharmacy, shipping times depend on their fulfillment carrier.

-Please note that while we work hard to provide you with care as quickly as we can, Dr. B does not have control over pharmacy fulfillment times.
+Please note that while we work hard to provide you with care as quickly as we can, Dr. B does not control pharmacy fulfillment times.

 Is Dr. B safe?

 The Dr. B medical consultation process was designed by a team of top medical professionals.
-The provision of care follows all standard rules and regulations as well as adherence to both state and federal medical standards.
+The provision of care follows all standard rules and regulations and adherence to both state and federal medical standards.

 Licensed medical providers only prescribe medications if they deem it is safe and medically appropriate based on the clinical intake information provided by patients.